oist/optinist/docs/tutorials.md

 ### Creating pipelines

+<br>
+<p align="left">
+<img width="800px" src="./_static/tutorials/fig6_suite2p.png" alt="Whole" />
+</p>

-Then, connect the analysis nodes in the order you like to process.
+Connect the analysis nodes in the order you like to process.
 Drugging from an output connector of a node to the input connector of the next node creates an edge.
 The color of the connector indicates the format.

 For example, red is the image type format.
 You can only connect the same color.
 (Exception: black is an undefined data format.
 You can connect the black connector with any other connector, but be careful it does not check the consistency of input and output).

-<br>
-<p align="left">
-<img width="800px" src="./_static/tutorials/fig6_suite2p.png" alt="Whole" />
-</p>
+#### Pipeline example

 As for Suite2P, you might not use "suite2P_registration" (motion correction) node.
 In that case, you can connect the "suite2p_file_convert" node to "suite2p_roi" node directly.